Sissi (film): Plot

 When Sissi returns to their residence, Néné reveals the reason for the trip to Bad Ischl: to become engaged with Franz Joseph.
 Unexpectedly, a new guest, the Prince of Lippe, arrives and Sissi is invited by the Archduchess to act as his partner at the Emperor's birthday celebration.

 At his birthday party, Franz Joseph is suddenly confronted by Sissi's appearance there with her mother and sister.
 He realises who Sissi is and tries to talk to her, openly confessing his love and asking her to marry him.
-Sissi rejects Franz Joseph in order not to betray her sister.
+Sissi rejects Franz Joseph out of loyalty to her sister.
 He defies his mother's reservations and Sissi's resistance and announces, to the surprise of his guests, his betrothal to Sissi.
 Néné is heartbroken and leaves the party crying.
 Sissi, in a state of shock, is forced to obey the Emperor's wishes.

 In Possenhofen, preparations for the wedding have started.
 Sissi is not excited about her impending marriage, as the hurt Néné has left for an indefinite period.
-For her sister's sake, Sissi attempts to break her engagement, however, Néné returns with a new suitor, Maximilian Anton, Hereditary Prince of Thurn and Taxis.
+For her sister's sake, Sissi attempts to break her engagement.
+However, Néné returns with a new suitor, Maximilian Anton, Hereditary Prince of Thurn and Taxis.
 The sisters reunite and Néné gives her blessing to Sissi for her marriage.

-For the wedding ceremony, Sissi travels with her family on the steamboat "Franz Joseph" down the Danube to Vienna.
+For the wedding ceremony, Sissi travels with her family on the steamboat Franz Joseph down the Danube to Vienna.
 People line the banks, waving flags and cheering their future Empress.
 As part of a grand procession, Sissi enters the city in a gilded carriage.
-The wedding takes place in the Augustinian Church on April 24, 1854.
+The wedding takes place in the Augustinian Church on 24 April 1854.